-The five percent of purchase sales tax imposed in WV Code, 60-3A-21, on the retail sale of liquor is distributed to the county or municipality where it is collected.
+The five percent of purchase sales tax imposed in WV Code, 60-3A-21, on the retail sale of alcoholic liquors is distributed to the county or municipality where it is collected.

 The Tax Commissioner collects and remits the money to the State Treasurer and the State Treasurer remits it quarterly to the counties and municipalities.

 Wine liter taxes are deposited to the general revenue fund (WV Code 60-8-24) by the Tax Commissioner.
-Wine license fees in the amount of the first \$200,000 are deposited into a special revolving fund, the Tax Commissioner's Wine Tax
+Wine license fees in the amount of the first \$200,000 are deposited into a special revolving fund, the Tax Commissioner's Wine Tax Administration Fund; remaining monies collected are deposited to the Alcohol Beverage Control Commissioner's Wine License Special Fund.